-When playing video games on PC, players often need to solve two problems: How to talk to one another, and how to organize people long enough to actually get a game going.
+When playing video games on a PC, or now on your Xbox, players often need to solve two problems: how to talk to one another and how to organize people long enough to actually get a game going.

 Discord is the latest in a long line of apps designed to solve that problem.
-The free platform, which blends the approachable chat UI found in apps like Slack with video and voice chat, a la Skype, has quickly become one of the most popular, reporting 250 million users, with 14 million people logging on every day.
+The free platform, which blends the approachable chat UI found in apps like Slack with video and voice chat a la Skype, has quickly become one of the most popular, reporting 250 million users and 14 million people logging on every day.
 Discord is great to use to talk to your friends while playing games, but it’s also useful for creating places where people can congregate, meet up to find other players, and socialize.

 Here’s everything you need to know about Discord, including where to get it, what it costs, and why you might want to check it out — especially before firing up your next multiplayer game.